Roppolo

 Roppolo is a municipality in the Province of Biella in the Italian region Piedmont, located about 50 km northeast of Turin and about 15 km south of Biella.

 Roppolo is located on the southern slopes of Ivrea glacial ridge, west to the Lake of Viverone.
 It borders the following municipalities: Alice Castello, Cavaglià, Cerrione, Dorzano, Salussola, Viverone, Zimone.

 The hamlet is mentioned for the first time in a 936 AD document.
-It is home to a castle, largely built during the 14th century.
+It is home to Roppolo Castle, largely built during the 14th century.
 Economy is based on the production of wine and kiwifruit.